khmarbaise/octopress/source/_posts/2016/06/2016-06-19-spoiler-alert-maven-3-dot-4-0-changes.md

 ...
 ```

+So this setup makes it easy and clean where the files are located which will be
-The same could of course happens in the `src/test` area.
+filtered and the ones which will not.
+The same could of course be applied to the
+`src/test` area.

+By improving the `Conventions over Configuration` paradigm in
-So in Maven 3.4.0 the [super pom contains already such a configuration][MGN-2478] for
+Maven 3.4.0 the [super pom contains such an configuration][MGN-2478] for
 the `src/main/resources`, `src/main/filtered-resources`, as well as for
 the `src/test/resources`, `src/test/filtered-resources`.